JiaJun98/Shopee-Code-Leageue-2020/README.md

 # Shopee-Code-Leageue-2020
-Consists of 2 projects that me and my team have done; Sentimental Analysis and Produt Detection
+This consists of 2 projects that me and my team attempted.
+1. Product Detection

+2. Sentimenta Analysis